 If you download demo software from the noiseLAB website, you will provide your name and email address.
 By downloading this, you agree that we may mail you regarding our products and services.
 We will not sell or provide your information to others.

 Other than as stated above, no attempt is made to identify users or their browsing activities except, in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect logs, or where CTXI believes it is required to collect and produce relevant electronic documentation to fulfil its obligations to third parties, including statutory organisations under local law.

 When you purchase software products from CTXI we retain your contact information indefinitely to be able to provide you with support and updates.
 If you no longer wish us to retain this information, please contact us at email@example.com.
 You will continue to be able to use your product but will no longer be eligible for support and updates.
 None of this information will be shared with third parties.

 A cookie is a small data file that a website may write to your hard drive when you visit them.
 A cookie file can contain information, such as a userID, that the website uses to track the pages you have visited.
 The only personal information a cookie can contain is information you personally supply.
 A cookie cannot read data off your hard disk or read cookie files created by other websites.

-DELTA takes all reasonable security measures to protect personal information from loss, unauthorised access, destruction, misuse, modification or disclosure.
-As far as permissible under law, DELTA accepts no responsibility for the unauthorised access of personal information held by DELTA.
+CTXI takes all reasonable security measures to protect personal information from loss, unauthorised access, destruction, misuse, modification or disclosure.
+As far as permissible under law, CTXI accepts no responsibility for the unauthorised access of personal information held by CTXI.